legendarycode3/express-js-crash-course/readme.md

 /** INSTEAD OF HARD CODING THIS "PORT" , LETS USE THE .env FILE , TO ACCESS THE PORT  */ </br>
 const PORT = process.env.PORT || 8080; </br>

 //ROUTES (ALL ROUTES DEFINED IN postRoutes will be postfixed  with ‘/api/posts’ ) </br>
 app.use('/api/posts', postRoutes); </br>
 app.listen(PORT, () => { </br>
     console.log(`Server running on Port ${PORT}`); </br>
 }); </br>

+✔️ How To Create Data From The Request Body (POST Request):  To facilitate the handling of incoming request bodies.
+It parses various types of data sent in HTTP request bodies , such as  JSON, URL-encoded form data , raw data and text, and makes the data accessible on req.body  object within Express application. </br>